Correlations between two vortices in dry active matter: Introduction

-Among several interesting properties of active systems, we can highlight the tendency to aggregate either spontaneously, where in free space the system exhibits spontaneous phase separation \cite{fily2012athermal}, or around rigid surfaces \cite{pan2020vortex,fily2014dynamics,takagi2014hydrodynamic,spagnolie2015geometric,mokhtari2017collective,qian2021porus,volpe2011microswimmers}; in the latter, it was shown that the aggregation process depends strongly on the local curvature \cite{fily2014dynamics}.
+Active systems exhibit complex non-equilibrium phenomena and, although much has been achieved in understanding them, there still situations which need more investigations.
+Among several interesting properties of active systems, we can highlight the tendency to aggregate either spontaneously, where in free space the system exhibits spontaneous phase separation \cite{fily2012athermal}, or around rigid surfaces \cite{pan2020vortex,PhysRevE.101.022601,fily2014dynamics,spagnolie2015geometric,mokhtari2017collective,takagi2014hydrodynamic,qian2021porus,volpe2011microswimmers}; in the latter, it was shown that the aggregation process depends strongly on the local curvature \cite{fily2014dynamics}.
 Correlated to this property, there is the possibility of an active aggregate around a circular obstacle to rotate, forming the so-called active vortex, even in the absence of an external drive.
-Such a possibility was shown in ref \cite{potiguar2014self}.
-Later, Mokhtari {\em et al.} \cite{mokhtari2017collective} described a particle capture-and-release mechanism through which a vortex may persist for extended periods; Pan {\em et al}. \cite{pan2020vortex} performed a deeper investigation of the dynamics of a single vortex and observed that the obstacle diameter is a key parameter that controls the dynamical regime, \textit{i.e.}, non-existent, unstable, or stable of the vortex state.
-Finally, B. Qian \etal \citealp{qian2021porus} reported on some apparent rotation of a large aggregation of self propelled particles around lattices of tiny obstacles.
+Such a possibility was first shown in \cite{potiguar2014self}.
+Later, Mokhtari {\em et al.} \cite{mokhtari2017collective} described a particle capture-and-release mechanism through which a vortex persists for extended periods; Pan {\em et al}. \cite{pan2020vortex} performed a deeper investigation of the dynamics of a single vortex and observed that the obstacle diameter is a key parameter that controls the vortex dynamical regime.
+Finally, B. Qian {\em et al}. \cite{qian2021porus} reported an apparent rotation of a large aggregation of self propelled particles around lattices of tiny obstacles.
+Recently, it was reported the spontaneous emergence of vortices in the absence of obstacles which is intimately connected to the phenomenon of motility-induced phase separation (MIPS) typically seen in the ABP model \cite{caprini2020}; additionally, spontaneous rotation of clusters of dipolar \cite{liao2021} and attractive chiral particles \cite{caprini2024} were also reported.